xmartlabs/blog/_posts/2022-05-11-the-xl-way-closing-the-gender-gap.md

 featured_image: /images/the-xl-way-closing-the-gender-gap/8m_cover.jpg
 ---

-# Building a Company Culture To Be Proud Of
+## Building a Company Culture To Be Proud Of

----

-How Xmartlabs' women consolidated their group and started a process to visualize and formalize the experience of being a woman in an IT company.****

-## Introduction

 All experience is subjective.
 However, many of the experiences that Xmartlabs' women shared on March 8 tended to sound similar to one another.
 With no intention of being cliché, it is not for nothing that the movement that began in 2017 on the occasion of the abuses perpetrated by men in the film industry was dubbed "me too.”